axelerant/testimonials-widget/readme.txt

 = 45.
 Why don't I see all of my testimonial? =
 The widget option by default has a 500 character limit.
 To view more characters, increase the limit or set it to 0.
 See bottom of [screenshot 3](http://s.wordpress.org/extend/plugins/testimonials-widget/screenshot-3.png).

+= 46.
+How do you order testimonials by given IDs? =
+To display the testimonials with IDs 538, 451, 442, 449, and 565 in that same order; you need to use the `ids` and `orderby` shortcode or widget options.

+`
+[testimonialswidget_list ids="538,451,442,449,565" orderby=none]
+`

+Thank you [Ionrot](http://wordpress.org/support/topic/order-by-id-list?replies=5#post-3517737) for inspiring this FAQ and code feature.

 = I'm still stuck, how can I get help? =
 Visit the [support forum](http://wordpress.org/support/plugin/testimonials-widget) and ask your question.